twilio/workshop/docs/voting.rst

    for vote, total in votes.items():
        print "{} {}".format(vote, total)

 We can now see tallies.
 However, this code is very brittle.
-Votes for ``foo`` and ``Foo``.
-Let's normalize the message bodies so that similar votes count for the same option.
+Let's normalize the message bodies so that votes for ``owls`` and ``Owls`` count for the same option.

 .. code-block:: python
    :emphasize-lines: 9